By Eric Lee Published November 19, 2018

 As President Trump sits on the brink of an all-out trade war with China, he has quickly realized that facing the behemoth that is the Chinese economy alone is foolish, leading him to attempt to rejoin the Trans-Pacific Partnership.
 Understandably, resentment and doubt may prevent a happy reunion, but the greater question remains at stake: Has President Trump's isolationist rhetoric and rash action cost the United States its ability to find success on a global stage?
 At this point, it's likely the disarray in the White House has doomed the U.S. to fend for itself for the foreseeable future.

 By Aneil Gill Published May 6, 2018

 Though sanctions have produced unintended detrimental consequences in the past, prudent use remains a critical foreign policy tool.
 Carefully crafted sanctions represent a preferable alternative to war and isolationism.
 This article examines the history of sanctions and highlights effective examples.

-Written by Eric Raymond Lee, 5/6/2018 As the Asia-Pacific region becomes the world's next geopolitical and economic center, America must shift its foreign policy focus accordingly and offer strong leadership to its allies in the region.
-It must also forge new agreements and strive for more engagement and integration"”both political and economic"”through shrewd diplomacy while making necessary investments in its workforce and capabilities at home.
+As the Asia-Pacific region becomes the world's next geopolitical and economic center, America must shift its foreign policy focus accordingly and offer strong leadership to its allies in the region.
+It must also forge new agreements and strive for more engagement and integration through shrewd diplomacy while making necessary investments in its workforce and capabilities at home.